valentjn/uni-stuttgart-phdthesis-template/README.md

 By default, the draft and the check mode are activated.

-On page 4 (back of the second title page), versioning information is printed (and also on every page, if the draft mode is activated).
+On the back of the title page, versioning information is printed (and also on every page, if the draft mode is activated).
 This info includes compile time, Git commit time, and the Git commit hash (with an asterisk if the working directiory is "dirty").
 It is